 Why We Made This Decision:

-Day Camp Schedule:
+Day Care Schedule:

 · Doors and windows will be left open whenever possible to allow fresh air in and to limit contact with door knobs and handles.